alvinwan/three.depth.js/README.md

 Easily export depth maps from a three.js scene, using just a few lines of code.
 This is a more efficient alternative to replacing all materials in your scene with a `DepthMaterial`.
 Includes examples for:

-- downloading depth maps
+- downloading and viewing depth maps
-- exporting 360 depth maps in equirectangular format
+- downloading 360 depth maps in equirectangular format
-- integrating with AFrame
+- integrating with AFrame scenes

 ![preview](https://user-images.githubusercontent.com/2068077/153742846-6ae61a83-77d3-479e-ba59-a999c801f6d8.jpg)